ethannef/Parking-Sensor-Project/README2.md

 - Radio technologies analyzed: LoRa, Sigfox, NB-IoT — power requirements compared
 - "In depth analysis of commercial LPWA smart parking detector in terms of consumption and lifetime duration is also provided"
 - Key finding: "two potential strategies that may extend battery lifetime of smart parking sensor device"

+**Advantages / Disadvantages (as stated by source):**
+- ✅ **Advantage of LPWA technologies (stated):** Source specifically analyzes LoRa, Sigfox, and NB-IoT for power consumption and battery lifetime — framed as the key advantage over shorter-range protocols
+- ✅ **Advantage of battery lifetime strategies (stated):** Source identifies "two potential strategies that may extend battery lifetime of smart parking sensor device" — presented as a contribution of the paper

 ---